JasmeetKaur567/Spotify-Clone/README.md

 # Spotify Clone 🎵....
-My Project
+My Project amazing onee

 ## 🚀 About Project
 This is a Spotify-inspired web application that replicates the basic UI of the Spotify music player and frontend.